What is a motor starter’s solid-state overload relay?

 What is the relationship between the contactor and motor starter?

 The overload relay will activate (trip) when abnormal motor operating conditions are detected.
 With regard to Figure 1, the normally closed 95 to 96 contacts will open.
-Observe that a red wire runs from the normally open contact (95) to the contactor coil.
+Observe that a red wire runs from the normally closed contact (95) to the contactor coil.

 This is arguably the single most important wire associated with the motor starter.